bsaichary/Azure-Linux-VM-Creation-setup-selfhost-agent-detail-guide/README.md

 # Azure-Linux-Virtual-Machine-Creation-Detailed-Guide
-This Repo guides you through each step using images with markups for creating a linux virtual machine in Azure portal. and also guides you how to login to the virtual machine using ssh key from your local command prompt or git.
+This Repo guides you through each step using images with markups for
+1. creating a linux virtual machine in Azure portal.
+2. login to the virtual machine using ssh key from your local command prompt or git bash.

-Additionally i will guide you through steps for creating self-host agent for using it in Azure DevOps CICD for running pipeline.
+3. Setting up Self-host agent for using it in Azure DevOps CICD for running pipeline.

 ## **Let's get started**